ajaynegi45/Http-Server/README.md

 * **Basic Security Features:** The server includes mechanisms for validating incoming requests to ensure they follow the correct structure and meet certain criteria before being processed.
 This helps prevent malicious or malformed requests from causing issues.
 * **Preventing Common Vulnerabilities:** Security features such as input validation, error handling, and secure connection handling are built into the core server design.
 These practices protect against common web security issues, such as injection attacks or buffer overflows.
-* **Learning Opportunity:** For beginners, this server offers an introduction to web security concepts.
-You can explore how to improve the server’s security, learn about different types of web vulnerabilities, and see how real-world servers handle security challenges.

 ### Customizable